Installing the z/OS Build via Convenience Build (PAX file)

 Navigate to the target directory that you want to transfer the Zowe PAX file into on z/OS.

-Note: After you connect to z/OS and enter your password, you enter the UNIX file system.
+Note: After you connect to z/OS and enter your password, enter the UNIX file system.
 The following commands are useful:

 - To see what directory you are in, type